-7. Tell Them What You Want Them TO Do
+7. How To Discipline A Toddler: Tell Them What You Want Them TO Do

 Similar to shifting your perspective around and saying yes to your little one, is remembering to tell them what you want them TO do.

-Now your first thought maybe well, “this is obvious.”
+Now your first thought may well be, “this is obvious.”

 But here’s the thing…